sewaadekunle/Sales-Performance-Analysis-with-SQL/README.md

 ![Question9](images/purchasebehaviour.PNG)

 **Insight**

+Approximately 44.66% of customers are repeat buyers, indicating a moderate level of customer loyalty but also a large proportion of one-time purchasers.

+**Recommendation**

-A repeat purchase rate of 44.66% suggests a moderate level of customer loyalty, but also highlights room for improvement.
-Targeted retention strategies such as loyalty programs, personalized promotions, and follow-up campaigns could help convert more one-time buyers into repeat customers and drive sustained revenue growth.
+Retention initiatives such as loyalty programs, personalized promotions, and post-purchase follow-ups can help increase repeat purchase rates and drive more sustainable revenue growth.